thanpolas/toddmotto.github.io/_posts/2013-05-20-simple-html5-data-attribute-jquery-tabs-markup-free-and-relative-to-their-container-for-ultimate-reuse.md

 7, 8, 9, 10... and so on!

-Just add more data-* attributes and you're golden! :)
+Just add more data-&#42; attributes and you're golden! :)

 <div class="download-box">
 	<a href="//toddmotto.com/labs/data-tabs" onclick="_gaq.push(['_trackEvent', 'Click', 'Demo Data Tabs, 'Data Tabs Demo']);">Demo</a>